RBW (company): RBW Japan

 In 2017, RBW established a sub agency in Japan for future auditions and artist development in the region.
 RBW announced Mamamoo's Japan debut in October 2018, working with local label Victor Entertainment as its music distributor, followed by Oneus and Onewe in 2019, distributed by Kiss Entertainment and Gem records respectively.

-In 2020, RBW Japan announced the formation of the male-trainee band "RBW JBOYZ".
-It is the first all-Japanese band under RBW.
+In 2023, the agency started to represent non-exclusive Korean artists for their Japan activities.
+I.e. CSR, actor Gong Yoo and Joo Won.
+In the same year, the agency obtained a 9-story property in Shinjuku, Tokyo as the new office.

 Modern RBW

 RBW producer Kim Hyunkyu and Modern K Music Academy combined to form a new sub-label "Modern RBW" which aims to promote aspiring artists to try get recognised with a projects series release of singles.

 WM Entertainment

 On April 7, 2021, RBW announced that they have acquired WM Entertainment, the agency of groups Oh My Girl, B1A4, ONF and soloist Lee Chae-yeon.
 The two companies aim to work on creating synergy through close cooperation.
 With this acquisition, WM Entertainment will operate as an independent label of RBW and maintain its current management.